 Posted on November 1, 2021 at 23:12 by GreenFrog

 I recently changed my IPS to Vodafone.
-They offer 1Gbps Internet connection over fibre-optic link maintained by Siro.
-I configured my pfsense router so I can remove Vodafone's Gigabox dedicated router from my network, so pfsense can handle all the traffick alone.
+They offered me an Internet connection over fibre-optic link which is maintained by Siro.
+I configured my pfsense router and removed dedicated Vodafone's Gigabox router from my network, so pfsense can handle all the traffick without their device.

 I does not matter what router you want to use, if you can set your router WAN port to PPPoE you should be good to go with any router in hand.